 - 43,600 argentinos oro plus 0.37 argentinos oro for each kilogramme over 50,000 for aircraft heavier than 50,000 kilogrammes.

 Compensation in cases of death or injury shall not exceed 2,000 argentinos oro per deceased or injured person.

-In cases of personal injuries or property damages, half of the amount to be distributed shall be preferentially allocated to compensate the personal injuries.
-The remainder of the total amount to be distributed shall be shared proportionally between the compensation for property damages and the part of the other compensation that is not covered.
+In cases of personal injuries or property damage, half of the amount to be distributed shall be preferentially allocated to compensate the personal injuries.
+The remainder of the total amount to be distributed shall be shared proportionally between the compensation for property damage and the part of the other compensation that is not covered.

 For the purposes of this chapter, 'weight' means the maximum weight authorised by the aircraft airworthiness certificate.

 Pursuant to Article 162, the operator shall not be entitled to limit its liability when damage derives from its wilful misconduct or that of the persons under its responsibility when performing their duties.